mcaylak/translateApp/README.md

 # translateApp

-This application is made by Emirhan KAYACIK And Muhammed Recep ÇAYLAK for Mobile Programming lesson.
+This application is made by Muhammed Recep ÇAYLAK for Mobile Programming lesson. m.recep.caylak@gmail.com

-emirhankayacik@gmail.com
-m.recep.caylak@gmail.com